Han Myeong-sook: Appointment

 On 24 March 2006, following the resignation of Prime Minister Lee Hae-chan, President Roh Moo-hyun nominated Han to become the first female Prime Minister of South Korea.
 Han is only the second woman to be nominated for the Prime Ministership.
 On 20 April 2006, Han Myeong-Sook was sworn in, becoming the first female Prime Minister of South Korea.

-Prime Ministership
+Premiership

 Libya-South Korea relations

 Han visited Libya on 19 September 2006 and 20 September 2006.

 South Korea-United Arab Emirates relations

 Han went to the United Arab Emirates on 24 September and held high level talks with Prime Minister Mohammed bin Rashid Al Maktoum.
 Han said she wanted to cultivate "the potential for bilateral cooperation in... trade, investment, IT and tourism."
 According to Han, "around 50 South Korean companies of global competitiveness have established headquarters of the Middle East region in Dubai."
-UAE companies invested $8 billion in South Korea from 2002–2006, but South Korea total investment in the UAE is only $25 million.
+UAE companies invested $8 billion in South Korea from 2002 to 2006, but South Korea total investment in the UAE is only $25 million.